A new home for free thinkers

 Mon, 13 Oct

-DEBATE: This house believes Thatcherism was good for Britain
+LIVE AT THE EMMANUEL CENTRE: This house believes Thatcherism was good for Britain

 Get your ticket (in-person)